-^{} Goal 4 will be measured through the KPIs of Goal 3
+\ Goal 4 will be measured through the KPIs of Goal 3

-Goal 5 Workforce and Economic gap Development Reduce working poverty and the skills 13.
-Number of students employed in area of study (Student Success Metrics)14.
-Median Earnings15.
-Percent attaining living wage s Metrics) KPI Objective 2018-19 2019-20 2020-21 2021-22 2022-23 2023-24 2024-25 13 Increase th ne median annual ea rnings of all students \$28,044 \$28,885 \$29,752 \$30,644 \$31,564 \$32,510 \$33,485 14 Increase pannually ercent of CTE studen ts employed in their field of study by 3% 64.5% 66.4% 68.4% 70.5% 72.6% 74.8% 77.0% 15 Increase pannually ercent of all students s who attain a livable wage by 5% 58% 61% 64% 68% 71% 75% 78%
+Goal 5 Workforce and Economic gap 13.
+Number of students employed in area of study (Student Success Metronomic Development 14.
+Median Earnings 15.
+Percent attaining living wage Metrics) KPI Objective 2018-19 2019-20 2020-21 2021-22 2022-23 2023-24 2024-25 13 13 Increase the median annual earnings of all students \$28,044 \$28,885 \$29,752 \$30,644 \$31,564 \$32,510 \$33,485 14 14 Increase percent of CTE students employed in their field of study by 3% annually 64.5% 66.4% 68.4% 70.5% 72.6% 74.8% 77.0% 15 Increase percent of all students who attain a livable wage by 5% annually 58% 61% 64% 68% 71% 75% 78%

 Goal Topic Goal Statement KPI Goal 6 Community Partnerships Pursue, develop, & sustain collaborative partnerships Goal 7 Programs Become the regional college of choice by offering a comprehensive range of programs that prepare students for the future and meet employer workforce needs.
-Goal 8 Goal 9 Workplace/ Employees Expand workforce to support comprehensive college and develop/sustain excellent workplace culture Goal 10 Goal 11 Operations Implement professional, intuitive, and technology-enhanced systems Goal 12 Resources Develop innovative and diversified resources to build and sustain a comprehensive college and achieve its visionary goals.
+Goal 8 Effectiveness, Planning, and Governance Develop institutional effectiveness and integrated planning systems and governance structures to support ongoing development and continuous improvement as we become a comprehensive college.
+Goal 9 Workplace/ Employees Expand workforce to support comprehensive college and develop/sustain excellent workplace culture Goal 10 Goal 10 Facilities Build a comprehensive and inspiring campus integrated into the region that serves as a destination for education, commerce, life, and the arts.
+Goal 11 Operations Implement professional, intuitive, and technology-enhanced systems Goal 12 Resources Develop innovative and diversified resources to build and sustain a comprehensive college and achieve its visionary goals.

-^{} Goals 6-12 will be measured through the KPIs
+\ Goals 6-12 will be measured through the KPIs